The What Now Tool: Randomness, Constraints, and Ordinary Life as a Field Test

 Sometimes the condition is simply: observe.

-Sometimes it is: compare without practice and then with practice.
+compare without practice and then with practice;

-Sometimes it is: apply the practice before entering the situation.
+apply the practice before entering the situation;

-Sometimes it is: let chance decide.
+or let chance decide.

 This is where the tool becomes useful for The Dreamer Project.

-The project is not only asking whether a consciousness-first frame can feel meaningful in quiet moments.
+It is not only asking whether a consciousness-first frame can feel meaningful in quiet moments.
 It is asking what happens when that frame is tested in ordinary life: under stimulation, boredom, judgment, beauty, resistance, memory, pressure, and distraction.

 A drive can become a test of stimulation and attention.